-- identifies, defines and records the responsibilities, functions and composition of the Board, and
+- identify, define and record the responsibilities, functions and composition of the Board, and

-- serves as a reference for new directors.
+- serve as a reference for new directors.

-All directors of Remgro have endorsed the charter and a copy of the charter is available for inspection here.
+All directors of Remgro have endorsed the charter and a copy of the charter is available for inspection on Remgro’s website.